jamescoupe/fantastical-birds/README.md

 Part 5 of BotBE

-The goal of this is to take a bird image, such as
+The goal of this is to take an AttnGAN-generated bird image, such as

 ![attnGan bird](https://github.com/jamescoupe/fantastical-birds/blob/main/0_s_2_g2.png?raw=true)